 However, it’s not just about improving productivity internally.
 It’s also about integrating the tech solutions that will allow you to thrive in competitive industries like eCommerce by improving customer satisfaction, branding, and more.
 Here are three tech features that will help you keep up:

 1. Build your customer relationship online

-Your customers are what make your business, and for most companies, more customers leads to more growth.
-However, it can be difficult to manage individual relationships with your customers as you grow.
+Your customers are what make your business, and for most companies, more customers lead to more growth.
+However, managing individual relationships with your customers can be difficult as you grow.
 So, a system to manage your customer relationships would be ideal.